docker-archive/ee-workshop/README.md

 ### <a name="task3.3"></a> Task 3.3: Deploy the Windows Web App

+> TODO:  check if this warning is still applicable
-Now that we have our Windows Tweet App up on the DTR server, let's deploy it.
-It's going to be almost identical to how did the Linux version with a couple of one small exceptionn: Docker EE on Windows Server 2016 does not currently support ingress load balancing, so we'll expose the ports in `host` mode using `dnsrr`
+Now that we have our Windows .NET API up on the DTR server, let's deploy it.
+It's going to be almost identical to how did the Linux version with a couple of one small exception: Docker EE on Windows Server 2016 does not currently support ingress load balancing, so we'll expose the ports in `host` mode using `dnsrr`

 1. Switch back to UCP in your web browser

-2. In the left hand menu click `Services`
+2. In the left hand menu click `Swarm` and then `Services`

 3. In the upper right corner click `Create Service`

-4. Enter `windows_tweet_app` for the name.
+4. Enter `dotnet_api` for the name.

-4. Under `Image` enter the path to your image which should be `<dtr hostname>/<your username>/windows_tweet_app`
+4. Under `Image` enter the path to your image which should be `<dtr hostname>/dotnet/dotnet_api`

 8. From the left hand menu click `Network`